ucalyptus/Pneumothorax-Segmentation-using-Hypercolumns/README.md

 ###  Hacktoberfest 2019 Contributors for this repo

-- PedroCisnerosSantana;
+- PedroCisnerosSantana.
-- Phaturanganamal;
+- Phaturanganamal.
-- Pejasvisoi;
+- Pejasvisoi.
-- Pasanjayawickrama;
+- Pasanjayawickrama.
-- Pedrohugovm;
+- Pedrohugovm.
-- annamunhoz;
+- annamunhoz.

 ### KWoC Contributors:
-- Pranshu Rastogi
+- Pranshu Rastogi.

 ### If you want to see the public implementation you can go to the [link](https://colab.research.google.com/drive/1iT79EPridQifgGxkZhh_YpuKq5uRflhu)

  - If end up with error in first cell in the public notebook then go through the following points
-	1. first cell requires a kaggle.json file if you have a kaggle profile you can see this article to download the kaggle.json
+	1. First cell requires a kaggle.json file if you have a kaggle profile you can see this article to download the kaggle.json.
-	2. if you does not have a account and still wants to run the notebook you can use the kaggle.json given in the repo.
+	2. If you does not have a account and still wants to run the notebook you can use the kaggle.json given in the repo.